-- Transfer Credit: Course Equivalent Credit received for a course completed in a prior program is considered to be equivalent to a TST graduate (5000-6000 level) course, thus reducing the overall course credit requirements for degree. - ii.
+i.
+Transfer Credit: Course Equivalent Credit received for a course completed in a prior program is considered to be equivalent to a TST graduate (5000-6000 level) course, thus reducing the overall course credit requirements for degree.

+- ii.
 Transfer Credit: General Equivalent Unassigned credit for course not identifiable with course offerings but which is evaluated as being appropriate for academic credit on transfer, thus reducing overall course credit requirements for degree. - iii.
 Course Exemptions: The GCTS does not exempt students from required courses.
 However, it may grant Advanced Standing for elective courses.
 For Advanced Standing, the student is exempted from taking elective course units required in the program in consideration of the student's previous studies (including earned degrees).
+Normally such studies must have been completed within five years of the first year of a student's registration in the TST program.
 The most typical case is a student who receives a pro tanto award of up to two credits for completing second graduate degree after having already met admissions requirements by completing a first master's degree.